meltano/handbook/src/_peopleops/benefits.md

 #### Team offsites
 Every 9-12 months the team gathers for our company offsite, [Assemble](https://handbook.meltano.com/company/all-remote#meltano-assemble)!
 The name Assemble is a reference to Meltano being used to assemble a data stack/pipeline.
 At Assemble the entire all-remote team gathers to bond and meet face-to-face.
 We pick a new location every year and invite the entire team to join in for 5 days.
 There is nothing like meeting someone in person whom you have only ever seen virtually.
 Our favorite definition of “assemble” is, “fit together the separate component parts.”
 That is what this event feels like – everyone coming from different parts of the world, bringing their range of experiences to become one.
 And somehow, we all fit together to become a better whole.

-Read more about our last Assemble in Mexico City.
+Read more about our last [Assemble in Mexico City](https://www.google.com/url?q=https://meltano.com/blog/assemble-2021-mexico-city-roundup/&sa=D&source=docs&ust=1639515528558000&usg=AOvVaw0LZpL5Jgj_b6bKnswXwKgE).

+##### Carbon Offsets
+We are committed to offset all air travel emissions from these team offsites, which we have identified as our single largest source of emissions.
+We will offset our emissions through high-quality carbon credits.

 #### Visiting grant
 Note: To keep team members and our communities safe, we’ve temporarily suspended the visiting grant until travel is less of a risk around the world.
 We’ll provide updates to team members and will regularly review this policy over the course of the pandemic.